Google.org

 Series A in 2020

-PostHog is an open-source product analytics platform designed for developers, founded in 2020 and based in San Francisco, California.
-The platform provides a comprehensive suite of tools that includes product analytics, session recording, funnels, feature flags, and experimentation, all integrated into a single solution.
-By automating event tracking and user data collection, PostHog enables engineers to understand product usage and user behavior more effectively.
-This functionality allows development teams to create applications that are better tailored to their users' needs.
+PostHog is an open-source product analytics platform founded in 2020 and based in San Francisco, California.
+The company provides a comprehensive suite of tools designed for developers, enabling them to understand product usage, automate event tracking, and collect user data.
+Its software integrates various functionalities, including product analytics, session recording, funnels, feature flags, and experimentation, allowing engineering teams to analyze user behavior effectively.
+By auto-capturing product events and providing insights into feature usage, PostHog empowers developers to build applications that are better tailored to their users' needs.

 Neverware